 Your eyes are the central focal point of human expression.
 They’re the first features that people notice when they look at you.
-The radiance and beauty of the face derives from eye color, eye luster, underlying symmetries, and the eyelids and the brows themselves.
+The radiance and beauty of the face derives from eye color, eye luster, the brows that frame the eyes, and the eyelids themselves.

 Nowhere are the changes associated with aging more apparent than around the eyes.
 In the late 30s, wrinkles start to appear.
 In the 40s, facial tissues including the cheek and brow begin to sag and the face loses its heart shape, becoming more pear-shaped.
-The eyes appear hollow.
-Sags and bags appear.
+The eyes seem to become more hollow.
+Puffs of excess fat and shadows get worse, not better.
 These changes accelerate into the 50s, 60s and beyond.

 Discover the new, natural you.